Smithfield, New South Wales: Commercial area

 The commercial area is centred on The Horsley Drive, which is the main street in Smithfield, the most significant east-west road in the region that runs from Carramar and Wetherill Park.
 The roadway is ornamented by several curtain figs. The suburb's mains street features health services, a gymnasium, beauty and specialty shops, commercial services, multicultural restaurants such as Italian, Middle Eastern and Chinese among others.
 A prominent pub on The Horsley Drive and Cumberland Highway, with an entryway from Victoria Street as well, called the Smithfield Tavern features a restaurant, a TAB, adult entertainment sessions and concert parties.
-Also on the road is the smaller Smithfield Commercial Centre, an arcade-like building that features businesses and commercial services therein.
+Also on the road is Smithfield Commercial Centre, an arcade-like building that features businesses and commercial services therein.
 There is also a small commercial strip in Dublin Street, between Brenan and Jane Streets.
+The Lebanese restaurant El Jannah is located on Cumberland Highway.

 The main road features Smithfield Square, which has been in major redevelopment as of 2025 and occupies the largest land holding in Smithfield CBD.
 Upon completion, the square will have a net lettable area of 5,500 sqm, converting the two-level retail centre into a shopping mall for recreation and services.
 Lying on the west side of Cumberland Highway and featuring another entry point from Victoria Street, the square will feature a childcare centre, swim school, gym and a medical centre, supported by a range of specialty retail stores.
 Its 200+ parking space is shared with Smithfield Tavern.
 The square contained a Coles supermarket in the second level, before it closed in late 2022 as part of the ongoing refurbishment.

+Dublin Street, located southwest of the town centre, contains a diverse range of restaurants and food outlets that complement the dining and commercial offerings of the main retail precinct.
 There is a large industrial area in Smithfield with a number of factories and warehouses.
 The industrial estate in suburb is the largest in the southern hemisphere and is one of the primary centres for manufacturing and distribution in Greater Western Sydney.

-Recreational areas

-Brenan Park is a large recreational area, and one of the most prominent in Fairfield City, which features sports grounds, children's playgrounds and picnic areas.

-Rosford Street Reserve is a parkland in the northern skirts of the suburb which features a large sports grounds and an urban forest that lies along Prospect Creek.
-The Reserve adjoins Long Street Park to the east and Gipps Road Park to the northwest, the former being in Cumberland Council section of Smithfield and the latter being in Greystanes.

-Other large parks in the suburb include Smithfield Park on The Horsley Drive (which is the oldest park in Smithfield and features a large soccer field) and Prospect View Park, which also features a large sports field.
-Minor parks include Beaumont Park, Shamrock Park, Clarrie Atkins Park, Tarrawarra Reserve, Kaluna Reserve and Vineyard Reserve.
+The suburb also contains a Bunnings store on its eastern periphery, within the industrial estate.